bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 - A new `$bvToast` injection (mixin) is created for each Vue virtual machine (i.e. each instantiated component), and is not usable via direct access to the `Vue.prototype`, as it needs access to the instance's `this` and `$root` contexts.
+- Toasts generated via `this.$bvToast.toast()` are children of the Vue instance that calls the `this.$bvToast.toast()` method, and will be hidden and destroyed if that Vue instance (i.e. your component or app) is also destroyed.

 ## Options